-After the update, hyper-localisation of SERPs occurred where the radius of local searches was reduced to provide more local results.
+After the update, hyper-localisation of SERPs occurred where the radius of local searches was reduced to provide more localised results.

-This update affected both Google Maps and normal Google web search.<br>
+This update affected both Google Maps and the standard Google web search.

 When first released this algorithm change only impacted the US, it was later rolled out in December 2014 to also include the UK, Canada and Australia.